 THESE COURSES ARE NOT A SUBSTITUTE FOR THERAPY.
 We view these classes/groups as affordable adjuncts or bridges for those who need help, want to learn, and crave community.
-The majority of these classes/support groups are therapist-led.
 We understand that there are often long waits to get in to a counselor and that high costs can also be prohibitive.
 We also know there is a lot of power and healing when we gather in groups.
 We developed these classes/groups as a way to offer something to the community to help bridge the gap that sometimes exists in our mental health system.

 Anxiety Management Classes:

 "Adulting is like looking both ways before crossing the street and then getting hit by an airplane."

 The following classes are all geared specifically to different times/decades in people's lives and will be taught by a family physician and mental health therapist with a variety of guest experts on various subjects chiming in as well.

 A wide array of topics will be covered including health, finances, auto care, organizational tips, internet/cyber tips, insurance, mental health, credit, home safety, savings and retirement, skin care, fitness, safety tips, wedding and funeral etiquette, relationship tips, protecting yourself from identity theft, emotional intelligence, what to do if your wallet/phone is stolen, professionalism, helpful apps and resources, what to do in an accident or during a traffic stop, and so much more!